Compare

 Who this comparison is for

 If you're a marketing-led business that lives in email campaigns, landing pages, and nurture sequences, HubSpot is probably the right home for you and this page won't be useful.
-If your real problem is support volume outpacing what Service Hub can cleanly handle — read on.
+If your real problem is inbound support and lead volume outpacing what Service Hub can cleanly handle, read on.

 What is Hydra?

 Hydra is an AI-native support platform that bundles support, CRM, automation flows, analytics, and mini-apps on one universal object model.
+Its support bot does more than answer questions: it runs an inbound AI SDR motion, scoring each conversation against a configurable BANT rubric, auto-qualifying or disqualifying leads, booking meetings mid-chat over Calendly, and routing qualified leads with a context-rich handoff.
 It's built for B2B SaaS companies that have outgrown single-purpose tools and want the support layer to be the anchor of the platform, not the afterthought.

 What is HubSpot?

-HubSpot is a customer platform built around five Hubs — Marketing, Sales, Service, Content, and Operations — plus Commerce Hub and Data Hub, all sharing HubSpot's Smart CRM database.
-Each Hub is priced separately at Starter, Professional, and Enterprise tiers, with bundle discounts when you buy multiple. source, source HubSpot is marketing-led by design — Marketing Hub is the flagship Hub and the center of gravity for most HubSpot customers.
+HubSpot is a customer platform built around five Hubs (Marketing, Sales, Service, Content, and Operations) plus Commerce Hub and Data Hub, all sharing HubSpot's Smart CRM database.
+Each Hub is priced separately at Starter, Professional, and Enterprise tiers, with bundle discounts when you buy multiple. source HubSpot is marketing-led by design.
+Marketing Hub is the flagship Hub and the center of gravity for most HubSpot customers.

 TL;DR